inveniosoftware/invenio/docs/tutorials/understanding-datamodels.rst

 Internal vs External representation:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The above mentioned tasks can be divided into two: Internal and external representation.
+The tasks listed above can be divided in two categories, ones that affect the internal representation of records and ones that affect the external representation.

-The two first ones, JSONSchemas and Elasticsearch mappings, correspond to the internal representation of the data.
+The first two, where the JSONSchema and Elasticsearch mappings are defined, correspond to the internal representation of the data/records.
 JSONSchemas are used to validate the data, verifying that it matches the Elasticsearch mapping.
-These last ones are used to specify the format in which the data is stored in Elasticsearch.
+The latter are used to specify the format in which the data is stored in Elasticsearch.

 Loaders and serializers do their part on the external representation.
-The firts ones transform the data received into the internal representation, whereas the serializers do the opposite, they transform the data from its internal representation into the external one.
-It is recommended to use ``Marshamallow`` to implement the loaders and serializers.
+The first ones transform the data received into the internal representation, whereas the serializers do the opposite, they transform the data from its internal representation into the external one.
+It is recommended to use ``Marshmallow`` to implement the loaders and serializers, how to do it is explained in `Define a Marshmallow schema`_.

+Specific examples for each one of them are given in the following sections.

 Internal representation
 -----------------------